 I didn’t buy it.
-I saw it on Pinterest and thought it was cute.
+I thought it was cute when I saw it on Pinterest.
 So I did a thorough analysis, and yep, it’s $395.

-This is your assignment: explain why, in ten words or fewer, this lamp costs $395.
-Not an opinion, but an educated guess/answer.
+This is your assignment: in ten words or less, explain why this lamp costs $395.
+Not an opinion, but a well-informed guess or answer.